travier/fedora-coreos-kubernetes/README.md

   ```
   $ just generate
   ```
-- Start the virtual machines using libvirtd
-  - or use the Ignition configs to set them up on your favorite platform
+- Start the virtual machines using libvirtd (or use the Ignition configs to set them up on your favorite platform):
   ```
   $ just install
   ```